Tuition and Fees

 Students enrolled in the College of Food Innovation & Technology (CFIT) and Dietetics & Applied Nutrition will be assessed a nonrefundable uniform & toolkit fee during the first two semesters of enrollment.
 This fee ensures students in these programs begin their college careers with the same professional appearance and educational materials needed for a successful academic experience.

 Providence Campus international students will be assessed an International Student Services Fee of $1,386 per academic year or $693 per semester.
 The fee will cover necessary services that are used exclusively or more intensely to support international students.
-These resources include, but are not limited to, temporary housing services, tutoring and other academic support services, visa and federal government reporting requirements, enhanced arrival services, and sponsored programs offered to international students on campus.
+These resources include, but are not limited to, tutoring and academic support services, visa and federal government reporting requirements, enhanced arrival services, and sponsored programs offered to international students on campus.

-Meal plans, in addition to denoted meals, include pre-determined flex dollars that may be redeemed for supplementary food items at campus facilities (i.e.,Starbucks and Liberty Market).
+Meal plans, in addition to denoted meals, include pre-determined flex dollars that may be redeemed for supplementary food items at campus facilities (i.e., Starbucks and Liberty Market).

 Wildcat Meals